Skip to main content

 domain1 is resolved to two IPs: ip1 and ip2.

-In terms of priority, IP takes precedence over domain name.
-Therefore, when user user1 attempts to log in to Doris from ip1 using password '12345', the login will be rejected.
+In terms of priority, IP takes precedence over domain, so when user user1 tries to log in to Doris from ip1 using password '12345', it will be rejected.

-2. Priority between specific IP and range IP: Suppose the following users are created:
+2. Priority between specific IP and IP range:

 CREATE USER user1@'%' IDENTIFIED BY "12345";